kenwals/shinrin-yoku/README.md

 Gitpod has been an enemy of mine on some occasions , I have lost work a few times with it.
 I may have to use another IDE option on future projects.

+#### Images format dilema

+In the lighthouse performance audit report, the images are currently flagged as being an opurtunity to be better served as next-gen formats such as JPEG 2000, or WebP.
+I tried converting the images to JPEG 2000, but noticed the images got bigger so i abandoned that opurtunity.
+I then converted images to WebP, this did give reduced file size.
+When testing the performance, I could see gains, but i think the site felt slower.
+Also the images failed to load on Safari Browser(a friend checked this for me!).
+So i decided to abondon it , perhaps in a later version of the site i can have the images dynamic to the browser/device.

 #### Colour scheme and font challenges

-The font and colour scheme chosen for this site did initially cause problems with accessibility audits (Firefox, Lighthouse and Accessibility insights) .
+The font and colour scheme chosen for this site did initially cause problems with accessibility audits (Firefox, Lighthouse and Accessibility insights).
 So I had to make a slight change to the colour scheme in order to have the correct colour contrasts to ensure legibility.

 ### Version control